Student-directed teaching: Problem with mass schooling

 The compulsory schooling movement in the 1850s was led by Horace Mann and by Sears and Harper of the University of Chicago and by Thorndyke of Columbia Teachers College.
 These men were industrialists and proponents of the newly emerged wealth created by the Industrial Revolution.
-As such, their views on public schooling mirrored their economic philosophies.
-Most importantly, then, some historians have argued that, because of the newfound freedom and wealth promoted in the United States, the middle of the 19th century was a period of great immigration:
+Their views on public schooling mirrored their economic philosophies.
+Because of the newfound freedom and wealth promoted in the United States, the middle of the 19th century was a period of great immigration:

 [Horace Mann] lived at a time of tremendous social change when immigrants were pouring into the Northeastern states, farmers were leaving rural areas to work in factories, and cities were growing rapidly with crime and poverty on the rise...
 Mann and other reformers were alarmed by the upheaval, and promoted state regulated public education as a way to bring order and discipline to the working class in this rapidly changing society.
 Threatened by the growing population of urban poor, Mann and his fellow reformers placed a major emphasis on "moral training," standardization and classroom drill.

 Mann and company were all products of the Industrial Revolution.
 They saw the burgeoning population as little more than factory workers to be trained to work on the line.
 While the Industrial Revolution did indeed speed up many production cycles, it also created a vacuum within the warehouses, which necessarily had to be filled by trained human activity: the machines still needed people behind them to direct the work.
 As such, "schools are intended to produce, through the application of formulas, formulaic human beings whose behavior can be predicted and controlled."

 The basis for modern mass schooling was conceived in the 1850s and has remained virtually unchanged since then.
 In the 1850s, Mann and his fellow reformers began the standardization and systematization of public education: "(a) All children received the same social and political ideology, (b) schools were an instrument of public policy that aimed at fixing society's problems, and (c) state agencies were created to control local schools."
 Thus, it becomes evident, all the more strikingly so a century and a half later, that compulsory schooling was not aimed at distributing knowledge.